 \end{prop}

-Proposition~\ref{prop:pert} allows to quantitatively evaluate the impact of the noise on the eigenvalues of the key operator $\Lambda_D-\Lambda_{bg}$.
-Specifically, given the noise level $\delta$ as the norm of the noise operator $N$, the eigenvalues of $\Delta\widetilde{\Lambda}$ differ at most of $\delta$ from the corresponding eigenvalues of the noise free operator $\Lambda_D-\Lambda_{bg}$.
-Therefore, all the eigenvalue/eigenfunction pairs with eigenvalue smaller than $\delta$ are not reliable, since corrupted by the noise.
+The Proposition~\ref{prop:pert} allows one to quantitatively evaluate the impact of noise on the eigenvalues of the key operator $\Lambda_D-\Lambda_{\varnothing}$.
+Specifically, given the noise level $\delta$ as the norm of the noise operator $N$, the eigenvalues of $\Delta\widetilde{\Lambda}$ differ at most by $\delta$ from the corresponding eigenvalues of the noise-free operator $\Lambda_D-\Lambda_{\varnothing}$.
+Therefore, all eigenvalue/eigenfunction pairs with the eigenvalue smaller than $\delta$ are not reliable, because they are corrupted by noise.

-An example is shown in Figure~\ref{fig:eign}, where the eigenvalues of the perturbed operator are plateauing when their amplitude is of the order of $\delta$.
-It is remarkable how they differ from that of the noise free operator $\Delta \Lambda$.
+An example is shown in Figure~\ref{fig:eign}, where the eigenvalues of the perturbed operator plateau when their amplitude is of the order of $\delta$.
+It is remarkable how they differ from that of the noise-free operator $\Delta \Lambda$.